 Located 40 kilometers from Halifax, Shubenacadie Provincial Wildlife Park makes an excellent day trip.
 The park is spread over 40 hectares and is home to a wide variety of native and exotic animal species, including moose, foxes, beavers, wolves, black bears, and cougars.
 Horse fanciers take note: the park is the only wildlife park in the world with Sable Island horses.

-Another beautiful Nova Scotia Park is Kejimkujik National Park is the Maritimes only inland national park, though it does have a seaside adjunct with a stunning white sand beach.
-The inland area is popular for its lakes and rivers with excellent paddling, historic canoe routes, portages and hiking trails.
+Another beautiful Nova Scotia Park is Kejimkujik National Park, an almost entirely inland national park, though it does have a seaside adjunct with a stunning white-sand beach.
+The inland area is popular for its lakes and rivers, with excellent paddling, historic canoe routes, portages, and hiking trails.

-The first French settlement in North America was at this spot in the Annapolis Valley.
-Port-Royal National Historic Site was where, in 1605, Sieur des Monts founded the first permanent settlement in North America and established a fur-trading center.
-Though the British destroyed the fort, it has now been rebuilt in plain wooden 17th-century style, and living-history guides give insight into the settlers' struggle to survive.
-The complex includes a Governor's Resident, a fur trading post, and priest's quarters, as well as a reproduction of the original quadrangle named the Habitation.
+Port-Royal National Historic Site in the Annapolis Valley is where, in 1605, Sieur des Monts founded one of the first permanent settlements in North America and established a fur-trading center.
+Though the British later destroyed the fort, it has now been rebuilt using authentic 17th-century building techniques.
+The complex includes a Governor's Residence, a fur trading post, and priest's quarters, as well as a reproduction of the original quadrangle named the Habitation.